 With rising popularity comes important watch-outs

-If you’re considering adding a Doodle dog to your family, be alert.
+If you’re considering adding a Doodle dog to your pack as a family pet, be alert.
 With increasing popularity comes increasing opportunities for unscrupulous people to take advantage of unsuspecting future dog parents.

 According to the Better Business Bureau (BBB), pet scams are up with over $3 million dollars in losses, and the average amount per victim is $750.
 Most of these happen online.
 Please take your time and do your homework.